deadpyxel/deadpyxel/README.md

 # Robson Cruz (deadpyxel)

-### I am a SRE that like to solve developer problems and automate quality processes.
+### I am a SRE that likes to solve developer problems and automate quality processes.

 ⤷ I like to break things down so I can understand them and build something better.
 My core principle is that continuous improvement is a must.
 If you like Open Source, Linux, Cybersecurity and solving engineering problems let's talk!